 Attack on Northfield National Bank: Swan Song for the James Gang

 Northfield Historical SocietyThirty-nine year old Joseph Lee Heywood was acting cashier of the bank when he was murdered.
 He thwarted the robbers by insisting he could not open the safe’s time lock—a relatively new innovation in bank security.
-The safe was actually unlocked when the gang arrived at the bank, but the bandits took Heywood at his word and did not try to open it.
+The safe was actually unlocked when the gang arrived at the bank, but the bandits took Heywood (and his assistants) at his word and did not try to open it.

 Defeat of Jesse James Days CommitteeThe “defeat of Jesse James” is re-enacted every September on the streets of Northfield.
 In this scene, after his horse was killed and his elbow shattered by a bullet, pistol-packing robber Bob Younger is rescued by his brother Cole.
 The gang wore long linen “dusters” to conceal heavy weaponry.Once the fighting began, the robbers were conspicuous targets for enraged townspeople, including rock throwers.
-Released from a Minnesota prison 25 years later, Cole Younger toured in a “wild west show” with another participant in the raid—Frank James, older brother of Jesse.
+Released from a Minnesota prison 25 years later, Cole Younger toured in a “wild west show” with another gunman in the raid—Frank James, older brother of Jesse.

 A bloody attack on a remote Midwestern bank in 1876 was the undoing of the notorious James gang.